 ### Cache Storage

-The package uses Laravel's cache system to store OTPs, attempts, and access grants.
+The package uses Laravel's cache to store OTPs, attempt counters, sent-at timestamps, and access grants.
 Configure your preferred cache driver in `config/cache.php`.

 Contribution